Toshiba's latest confusion could complicate path to revival | The Japan Times

 “This turnaround plan gives no hope for Toshiba’s future,” he said.

 The ultimate way for Toshiba to boost its capital may be to seek financial aid from a government-sponsored fund, analysts say.
-Toshiba executives were to meet its bank representatives Wednesday.
+Toshiba executives met its bank representatives Wednesday and the main banks told Toshiba that they would keep supporting the firm.

 “Toshiba has nuclear technology.
 Given that promoting nuclear energy is one of the pillars of (Japan’s) economic policies, the possibility cannot be ruled out that the government will support Toshiba,” a credit analyst at a major Japanese brokerage firm said.